FansDB/docs/docs/studios.md

 ## Links

 <div class="annotate" markdown>
-1. Only link matching the name of the account should be added.
+1. Only a single link matching the name of the account should be added.
 1. Defunct link requires additional proof.[^1]
 1. Do not add any additional links.(1)
 </div>